Sign Up

 anxiety emotions fear mind-body Jun 03, 2023

-However sometimes there is a generalised sense of foreboding, and we have no idea why.
-Logical thinking does not seem to help, the body starts to feel a certain way, and if it goes unchecked it can lead to panic attacks.
+However, sometimes there is a general sense of foreboding, and we have no idea why.
+Logical thinking does not seem to help; the body starts to feel a certain way, and if it goes unchecked, it can lead to panic attacks.

 So what is anxiety?

-• 'Anxiety' is an emotional state that is difficult to describe but if you have experienced it, you will know that it can be pretty intense at one end of the spectrum, to a low level but constant sense of mild foreboding at the other!
+• Anxiety is hard to define, but if you've felt it, you know it can range from intense to a low but constant sense of dread.

 • Anxiety can feel like a continual state, or it is something that can come and go without apparent cause.
-Whilst the mind is not 'perceiving' a threat, somehow the body is - the nervous system is.
+While the mind does not 'perceive' a threat, the body somehow does – the nervous system does.

 Feelings are the sensations we have in the body.
 Emotions are the way we categorise those sensations and make sense of them as labels.
 Anxiety is a label we use to describe the range of feelings in the body.
-If you were driving a car, it would be like having your foot on the accelerator and the break at the same time and the tension would be caused by the degree of pressure from each pedal.
+If you were driving, it would feel like pressing the gas and brake at once, with tension from each pedal's pressure.

 How is anxiety presenting itself?